vkrivdin/customer_segmentation/README.md

 - User can see “at a glance” view that is used primarily used in the call between CEO and GMs
 - User can see obvious visualizations with details by by time, by geography, by business line
+- User ideally does not want to spend any time on setting up the filters to see the right data

 ## Business case specifics